 Through its strategic partnership with Imperial Brands, Auxly was granted global licenses to Imperial Brands' vaping technology for cannabis uses, and access to its vapour innovation business, Nerudia, and Imperial Brands will use Auxly as its exclusive partner for the future development, manufacture, commercialization, sale and distribution of cannabis products of any kind anywhere in the world.
-Auxly has elected to its board of directors one out of five director nominees and one non-voting observer, each designated by Imperial Brands, and in addition Imperial Brands' Group Science and Regulatory Affairs Director sits on Auxly's Safety Board.
+Auxly has elected to its board of directors one out of six director nominees and one non-voting observer, each designated by Imperial Brands.
 Auxly will continue to leverage the expertise of these Imperial Brands representatives to improve its corporate and product stewardship governance practices.